 -

-Section your hair for easy application.
+Section hair for even application.

 -